Dream Class Conclusion

 Aruna stayed firm in her position, completed her secondary school education, and recently found full-time employment at the Environmental Sanitation Institute, a prestigious NGO.
 A number of eyes and minds have opened after seeing the impressive fruits of her labor.

-Aruna blazed a trail for others to follow and is almost entirely responsible for inspiring the Dream Class girls to take a more active role in their lives and education, so it makes sense for her to take the reins from here.
+Aruna blazed a trail for others to follow and is almost entirely responsible for inspiring the Dream Class girls to take a more active role in their lives and education.
+It makes sense for her to take the reins from here.

 She intends to continue to sit with the class each week, provide support and encouragement with exams, and oversee the college application process.